AlexanderIab/spring_security_app/README.md

 The program supports all CRUD operations.
 Employee data is received and written to a local database.
 <br><br>
 Users have 3 roles: Manager, Employee, HR.<br>
-Usernames, passwords and roles are stored in the database tables: authorities and users.
-The password is stored in the database in encrypted form (Bcrypt).
+Usernames, passwords and roles are stored in the database tables: authorities and users. <br> Passwords are stored in the database in encrypted form (Bcrypt).

 Technology stack:
 - Spring MVC